Bangladeshi art: Performing arts

 Performing arts in Bangladesh has a rich tradition.
-From ancient times, Jatra, Baulsong, Gombhira etc. presented through singing, dancing and play-acting.
+From ancient times, Jatra, Baulsong, Gombhira, etc. were presented through singing, dancing, and play-acting.

-In the 1990s performance art was introduced as a medium to Bangladesh.
+In the 1990s, performance art was introduced as a medium to Bangladesh.

 Modern art

 The movement of modern art in Bangladesh has its roots in the early 20th century.
-Back then there was no training or educational institutions for arts in Bangladesh.
-In the late 19th century, the British started to establish art schools in Calcutta, then provincial capital of Bengal which inspired the local art admirers to pursue a particular form of art.
-The art lovers of Bangladesh or erstwhile East Bengal were also induced by this.
+Back then there was no training or educational institution for arts in Bangladesh.
+In the late 19th century, the British started to establish art schools in Calcutta, then the provincial capital of Bengal, which inspired the local art admirers to pursue a particular form of art.
+The art lovers of Bangladesh, or erstwhile East Bengal, were also induced by this.
 This phenomenon gave birth to many preeminent figures of arts in Bangladesh whose fame not only spread through Bangladesh but also the whole world.
 Zainul Abedin was from this generation of artists.
-He is considered the pioneer of art movement in Bangladesh.
+He is considered the pioneer of the art movement in Bangladesh.